Version 3.12.0

 The GM starts by providing the players with a list of traits to assign ranks on the Fudge ladder to.
 Some possible traits are listed below, but the GM is free to create their own list.

-Each player allocates levels to their characters' traits based on the total number of traits their character has.
+Each player has a number of ranks to assign to their character's traits based on the total number of traits their character has.

 2-6 traits: